Skip to main content

 • Avoid holding in your urine when you feel like you have to urinate.

-• Keep bowel movements soft and regular by plenty of fluid intake and high fiber diet with exercise.
+• Keep bowel movements soft and regular with plenty of fluid intake and high-fiber diet with exercise.
+Consider electrolyte solutions to maintain balance, especially if you're experiencing vomiting or diarrhea.

 Share your story